thrackle-io/rules-engine/docs/userGuides/ruleProcessor/RULE-PROCESSOR-LIBRARIES.md

 }
 ```

-The function that is used for setting the facets and function selectors at construction and upgrading the diamond post deployment is:
+The function that is used for setting the facets and function selectors at construction and upgrading the diamond post deployment:

 ```c
 /**